Sean-ZhiXin-Li/spacecraft-ai-controller/README.md

 ## Collaboration & Contact

 This project is continuously evolving.
-If you are working on **AI propulsion, orbital control, or spacecraft autonomy**, collaboration and academic exchange are warmly welcomed.
+If you are working on **AI propulsion, orbital control, or spacecraft autonomy**, academic exchange are warmly welcomed.

  **Contact:** [GitHub Issues](https://github.com/Sean-ZhiXin-Li/spacecraft-ai-controller/issues)